12grapes/jedi-order/README.md

 ## The Jedi Order

-To give you some background, here's manuscript of the Jedi Order, annotated by Yoda and Anakin themselves! 🤓
+To give you some background, here's a manuscript of the Jedi Order, annotated by Yoda and Anakin themselves! 🤓

 <p align="center">
   <img height="700px" src="https://i.stack.imgur.com/2vUPi.jpg" alt="Jedi Order" />